Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ```
 number_of_matches = myhtmlframe.find_text("python")
 ```
-Refer to the API reference for more information and [Bug 18](https://github.com/Andereoo/TkinterWeb/issues/18#issuecomment-881649007) for sample code.
+Refer to the API reference for more information and [Bug 18](https://github.com/Andereoo/TkinterWeb/issues/18#issuecomment-881649007) or the [sample web browser](https://github.com/Andereoo/TkinterWeb/blob/main/examples/TkinterWebBrowser.py) for sample code.

 ---
 *Done loading?*